algesten/str0m/docs/BWE.md

-This differs from WebRTC, which bases padding decisions on the minimum simulcast layer bitrate (typically 30 kbps). str0m uses a fixed 50 kbps target instead, taking a simulcast-agnostic approach that works for any stream configuration.
+This differs from WebRTC, which bases padding decisions on the minimum simulcast layer bitrate (typically 30 kbps). str0m uses a fixed 50 kbps threshold instead, taking a simulcast-agnostic approach that works for any stream configuration.

 The calculated pacing_rate and padding_rate flow to the Pacer, controlling